Cristina369/CarRental/README.md

 - Node.js: To run the frontend Angular application.
 - Angular CLI: To build and serve the Angular application.
 - .NET Core SDK: To run the backend ASP.NET Core application.
-- SQL Server: To host the database (if not using SQLite for development).
+- SQL Server: To host the database.

 #### Clone the Repository
 ```git clone https://github.com/your-username/car-rental-app.git```